Princegupta101/Cross-Chain-Wallet-Activity-Dashboard/README.md

 - **Alchemy**: The `alchemy_getAssetTransfers` method offers a convenient cross-token transfer feed via REST JSON-RPC.
 - **CoinGecko**: Public API for native token USD prices; suitable for this assessment.

-## Tradeoffs and Limitations
-- ERC20 token amounts and decimals are simplified; accurate formatting requires reading token decimals via `ethers.Contract`.
-- CoinGecko's free API is subject to rate limits; production use should consider paid price feeds or caching.
-- Only native token USD conversion is implemented; ERC20 token USD conversion is a future improvement.
-- Alchemy's free plan may also be rate-limited; the UI displays errors when this occurs.
-- Network switching in MetaMask is not triggered automatically; chainId is read on change.
-EIP-3085 requests can be added to prompt switching.

 ## How to Run
 1. Copy `.env.example` to `.env.local` and set `VITE_ALCHEMY_KEY`.